testdeployrepeat/gscrape/README.md

 **"Chrome executable not found"**
 - Reinstall the application
 - Chrome is bundled automatically
+- Download Chrome from the official website (if nothing worked)

 **Scraping stops or freezes**
-- Reduce Fast Mode settings (lower concurrent tabs)
+- Reduce Fast Mode settings (lower parallel count)
 - Switch to Normal mode
 - Check internet connection

 **No results found**
 - Use more specific locations
-- Try different search prepositions (in, near, around)
+- Try different search prepositions (in, near, around or custom)
 - Verify the business type exists in that area

 **Can't find data folder**
-- Windows: Press `Win + R`, type `%APPDATA%\gscrape`, press Enter
+- Windows: Press `Win + R`, type `%APPDATA%`, press Enter, find all gscrape folders from there.
 - macOS: Finder → Go → Go to Folder → `~/Library/Application Support/gscrape`

 ---